jstrchn/website/content/project/territory/index.md

 ---
-title: Deriving Social Information from Gaze
+title: Territory and the Self
-summary: How do we make inferences about other people based on where they look?
+summary: How does the social relevance of a landscape affect how we process objects?
 tags:
-- Social Perception
+- Self-processing
-- Gaze Cueing
+- Territory
-- Trustworthiness
+-
-- PhD
+- Former

 date: "2013-10-01T00:00:00Z"